navh/amoshebbdotcom/content/about.md

 ### Data Scientist at HSBC

 Working in a super cool Data Science and Engineering lab in HSBC’s Toronto office.
-Lead a pod of interns to green-field a simple NLP application, and even done some pretty basic linear regressions on my own.
+Lead a pod of interns to green-field a simple NLP application, and linear regressions on my own.
 I've gotten familiar with Spark, GCP, and Hadoop.

 ### BEng, Computer Engineering

-Computer Engineering, First Class Distinction, bachelors from Royal Military College, spending summers doing Aerospace Engineering introductory training, and military basic training.
+Bachelor of Computer Engineering, First Class Distinction, from Royal Military College, spending summers doing Aerospace Engineering introductory training, and military basic training.

 ### Exchange Student